shikon/shikon.github.io/_posts/2021-04-11-designing_business_card.md

 ## EAGLE a PCB design software

-A simple to use PCB software, from the same company of fusion 360 where I design my 3D-models for a 3D-printer.
+I use EAGLE as my design software since I already use fusion 360 for my for my 3D-printer designs.
 In order to keep everything scalable, I use vector images which can then be converted using the open-source tool by [Gordon Williams](https://gfwilliams.github.io/svgtoeagle/).
 The SVG files are put together in inkscape and then converted to EAGLE commands that draws the equivalent inside the EAGLE schematic.

 # Why? (or engineering notes)